 Pest description

-The weevil (Otiorhynchus sulcatus) is a rather secretive insect.
+The weevil (Otiorhynchus sulcatus) is a somewhat secretive insect.
 It comes out to feed only at night, thus eliminating the possibility of being eaten by birds.
+As a result, you will not see it unless you go into the garden with a flashlight at night.

 This pest has an oblong body about half an inch long.
 The color is black to dark gray or brown.
 It has six paws that allow it to move quickly.